-The Council has met several times, choosing to meet almost monthly though the law only requires semi-annual meetings.
+The Co uncil has met almost monthly though the law only requires semi-annual meetings from January 2014-December 2015.
 The early meetings have focused on the first charge in the law, to "analyze the current state of palliative care in the State".
 Recognizing that confusion exists regarding what palliative care is and how it is a much broader concept than hospice care, the Council first developed a working definition of palliative care, in order to be speaking a common language and as a beginning step in educating healthcare practitioners and the public.